Home / Career Guides / Accounting Assistant

 Top skills for accounting assistants

 To become an accounting assistant, you must be an excellent communicator with great time management skills.
 Accuracy is critical for this role, especially when working closely with financials and numbers.
-Any administrative experience is great, especially working in a fast-paced environment.
+Any administrative experience is great, especially when working in a fast-paced environment.
 Experience dealing with and understanding bank statements and how to process payments will help boost your qualifications.

 Accounting assistants should have some experience working with bookkeeping or accounting software and be skilled with computers since most of their work is done online.
 Understanding the importance of prioritizing important and time-sensitive tasks is another essential skill.
 Take some time to understand and become familiar with the financial regulations and procedures in the field that you are interested in, so you can speak to the restrictions in place.